What symbolizes strength training and fitness better than the humble dumbbell?

 When you think about the shape of a dumbbell, it makes a lot of intuitive sense.
 The handle stretches from one end to the other so you have a place to hold the weight, while the two ends must be large and heavy to challenge the target muscle group.

-As for the ends, it’s essential they are equal in weight because if one side outweighs the other, the dumbbell will be unbalanced and unwieldy.
+As for the heads themselves, it’s essential they are equal in weight because if one side outweighs the other, the dumbbell will be unbalanced and unwieldy.
 Round ends made sense for achieving uniformity, and were easy for dumbbell makers to produce with speed and precision.